Photodynamic therapy (PDT)

 Doctors think PDT might also work in other ways to shrink or destroy tumours.
 These include:

-• the light sensitive drug damaging blood vessels in the cancer which stops it from receiving nutrients that it needs
+• the light sensitive drug damaging blood vessels in the cancer.
+This stops the cancer from receiving nutrients that it needs

-• triggering the immune system to attack the cancer cells
+• triggering the immune system Open a glossary item to attack the cancer cells

 • non melanoma skin cancer